7 Introduction to the Nextflow pipeline

 7.1 Import data into an ondisc-backed sceptre object (local machine)

 The first step is to import the data into an ondisc-backed sceptre object.
 To import data outputted by one or more calls to cellranger count, we call the function import_data_from_cellranger(), setting the argument use_ondisc to TRUE.
 Additionally, we set directory_to_write to a string indicating the directory in which to write the backing .odm files, which are the files that will contain the gene and gRNA expression matrices.
 In the example below we set directory_to_write to "~/sceptre_data", although any valid file path will do.
 Finally, we set moi to the MOI of the dataset, grna_target_data_frame to the gRNA target data frame, and directories to the set of directories outputted by one or more calls to cellranger count.
-(The latter three arguments were described in depth in Section 1 of The whole game.)
+(The latter three arguments were described in depth in of The whole game.)

 library(sceptre)